Basssiiie/OpenRCT2-RideVehicleEditor/README.md

     - Update OpenRCT2 if you are still playing an older version of the game, otherwise the plugin will not load.
 2. Download the latest version of the plugin from the [Releases page](https://github.com/Basssiiie/OpenRCT2-RideVehicleEditor/releases).
 3. To install it, put the downloaded `*.js` file into your `/OpenRCT2/plugin` folder.
+    - Easiest way to find the OpenRCT2-folder is by launching the OpenRCT2 game, click and hold on the red toolbox in the main menu, and select "Open custom content folder".
-    - This folder is commonly found in `C:/Users/<YOUR NAME>/Documents/OpenRCT2/plugin`.
+    - Otherwise this folder is commonly found in `C:\Users\<YOUR NAME>\Documents\OpenRCT2\plugin` on Windows.
+    - If you already had this plugin installed before, you can safely overwrite the old file.
 4. Once the file is there, it should show up ingame in the dropdown menu under the map icon.

 ---